GravviSoft/financial-analytics-v2/README.md

-# Real Estate Analytics Platform
+# Financial Analytics Platform

-A full-stack real estate analytics platform with a modern React dashboard frontend and Flask backend API.
+A full-stack financial analytics platform with a modern React dashboard frontend and Flask backend API.

 ## Quick Start